noaione/yuusha-shoukan-ln/sources/v05/chapter2.md

 you’re a talent more outstanding than I ever imagined...
 However, it’s still not enough to match against Kuromueina.]

-[.........]
+[...]

 It doesn’t feel like the Phantasmal King is speaking ill of me...
 My Sympathy Magic can’t read her emotions well, but I understood that she’s speaking her true feelings.
 The Phantasmal King then stops around the middle of the gate, she slowly turns toward me before she continues speaking.

-[....That’s why, show me that the wings you’ve gained aren’t vanity-painted falsehoods, but the real ones that won’t burn when you get close to the sun...]
+[...That’s why, show me that the wings you’ve gained aren’t vanity-painted falsehoods, but the real ones that won’t burn when you get close to the sun...]

 [So...
 You still want me to go through more trials, is what you’re saying?]